milejko/mmi/README.md

 Installation

-The best way to install MMi is to use composer.
+The best way to install MMi is to use composer:

+1). composer install
+2). configure Your environment in src/App/ConfigXXX.php (where XXX is Your ENV) 3). php bin/DbDeploy.php <ENV>